tnekent/morpeu/README.md

 1. String type

+String types additionally support null and undefined values, and objects with `toString ` method.
-Precision indicates the length of the string.
+Precision indicates the number of the characters from the argument to include.

 | Modifier | Description |
 | -------- | ----------- |